 Week 13: Review, audit and write the next quarter’s plan and Top 3 goals

 Rinse and repeat four times every year.

 Planning out your goal setting with the 12 Week Year ensures that you are focusing on the most important tasks to grow your business.
-Dreaming about substantial growth isn’t enough.
-Make a plan and work that plan every single day.
+Dreaming about substantial growth simply isn’t enough.
+Make a plan and work that darn plan every single day.
+Every.
+Single.
+Day.
 Period planning will take a little bit of time to get used to but once you see the increased results, you’ll continue setting goals that are working with you; not against.

 Your blog biz best friend, Cee Lee

 PS: Get excited about goal setting and set goals that are keepers so you’ll want to achieve them.